AlexPaulien/alexpaulien.github.io/_projects/1_project_yahoo_finance_scrapping.md

 </div>

-We then need to identify some code (html for instance) patterns that we could use with regular expression to extract the data we are interested in and put them in a more usable format.
+We then need to identify some code patterns (html tags for instance) that we could use with regular expressions to extract the data we are interested in and put them in a more usable format.
 Below is the code used to extract each row of the table (getting the row name as well as the data) and put them in a dictionary for each ticker:

 ```python
     results = dict()